AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 ### Step 1: Label Graphs

-We start with a set of ground truth graphs stored as individual SWC files, where the "xyz" attribute represents voxel coordinates in an image.
-Each ground truth graph is loaded and represented as a NetworkX graph with these coordinates as a node-level attribute.
-The first step is to label the nodes of each graph with the corresponding segment IDs.
+The process starts with a collection of ground truth graphs, each stored as an individual SWC file, where the "xyz" attribute represents voxel coordinates in an image.
+Each ground truth graph is loaded and represented as a custom NetworkX graph with these coordinates as a node-level attribute.
+The nodes of each graph are then labeled with their corresponding segment IDs from the predicted segmentation.

 <p align="center">
   <img src="imgs/labeled_graph.png" width="800">